Linuxbrew/brew/docs/Manpage.md

   * `home` `formula`:
     Open `formula`'s homepage in a browser.

+  * `info`:
+    Display brief statistics for your Homebrew installation.

   * `info` `formula`:
     Display information about `formula`.

   * `info` `--github` `formula`:
-    Open a browser to the GitHub History page for formula `formula`.
+    Open a browser to the GitHub History page for `formula`.

     To view formula history locally: `brew log -p `formula``